Shinkafi

-Shinkafi is a Local Government Area in Zamfara State of Nigeria.
-Its headquarters is in the town of Shinkafi an area of about 674mk^{2} and population of 135,649 (2006 Census).
+Shinkafi is a town and Local Government Area in Zamfara State of Nigeria.
+It has an area of about 674 sqkm and a population of 135,649 (2006 Census).
 It shares boundaries with Isa Local Government Area (Sokoto State) and Niger Republic from the north, Zurmi Local Government Area to the South and South-East, Maradun Local Government Area and Raba Local Government Area (Sokoto State) by the west.
 Distance from the State Capital, Gusau is approximately 116 km.